icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 And evaporation,
-and then all equations are combined in F10 to predict the "critical line" (the maximum water rate that cal all freeze):
+and then all equations are combined in F10 to predict the "critical line" (the maximum water rate that can all freeze):

 ![](images/naca-tr-1215/EquationsF8toF10.png)